-If you're a nurse or midwife and want to work out in the community with new parents and pre-school children, health visiting could be right for you
+If you're a nurse or midwife and want to work in the community with new parents and pre-school children, health visiting could be for you

-To be a health visitor you first need to become a qualified nurse or midwife and have post-registration experience, before taking further qualifications.
+To become a health visitor you'll first need to be a qualified and registered nurse or midwife and will then need to undertake an approved programme of training.

 As a health visitor, you'll need to:

 - advise and inform new parents on issues such as feeding, sleeping, safety, physical and emotional development, weaning, immunisation and other aspects of childcare

 - give support from early pregnancy and birth up to the child's fifth birthday - providing a gateway to other services as required

 - identify risk factors and signs of concern and work with organisations to protect and safeguard children, as well as making sure families receive support during safeguarding arrangements